 1) Dublin is home to prestigious, internationally recognised universities

-With more than 100,000 people studying here, Dublin is one of the world’s most student-friendly cities.
+Dublin is home to no less than four world-ranking universities.
+With almost 130,000 people studying here, the city is one of the world’s most student-friendly.
 It’s a tradition that goes back a long way.

 Dublin has all the amenities you would expect from a busy capital city.
 In addition to Dublin’s famous and not-to-be-missed pubs and nightclubs, the city boasts a thriving cafe culture plus a vast array of hipster-filled tea shops, artisanal eateries and trendy restaurants.